adrianolszewski/model-based-testing-hypotheses/README.md

 (cited with Prof. Bartlett's permission).

 **But what will happen under alternative hypothesis?**
 Briefly - the 3 measures will increase.
-Whether this will happen in a more or less consistent manner depends on the log-likelihood curve.
+Whether this will happen in a more or less consistent manner (you remember the relationship: Wald ≥ LRT ≥ Rao) and depends on the log-likelihood curve.
 You may observe a good agreement in the beginning (near to H0) and then quick divergence.

 **The good news is that the discrepancies will rather occur at small p-values, typically below common levels of statistical significance level, so for us, users of the test, the differences may be barely noticeable**, if we are lucky.
 But read the next section...